UCCNetsoc/discord-bot/README.md

 1. Ensure to clone this repo and the Netsoc [dev-env](https://github.com/UCCNetsoc/dev-env).

-1. In this repo, run `./start-dev.sh /path/to/dev-env` and follow the on screen prompts
+1. In the dev-env, run `./start-discord-bot.sh /path/to/this-repo` and follow the on screen prompts